 Eleocharis Obtusa- Spikerush For Sale Affordable Grower Direct Prices Tennessee Wholesale Nursery

 Eleocharis Obtusa- Spikerush is an annual found throughout most of the United States, as well as in the Canadian provinces of New Brunswick, Nova Scotia, and Prince Edward Island, in USDA Hardiness Zones 3 through 11.

-Blooming during full summer, Spikerush hs a low growth habit, standing between two and 10 inches tall at maturity.
+Blooming during full summer, Spikerush has a low growth habit, standing between two and 10 inches tall at maturity.
 The plant primarily flowers during June, July, and August.
 It prefers full sun and very wet growing conditions.
 This plant is not picky about the type of soil in which it grows as it is found in mucky, gravelly or sandy soils as well as in loam.
 It is typically located on the shores of lakes and ponds, along low-lying rivers, fields prone to flooding, marshes, sedge meadows, and fens and.
 Spikerush is also occasionally found in wet grassy areas that are cultivated.
 It is one of the first plants to colonize freshly dug ponds or stormwater basins and is ideal for conservation projects, stormwater runoff plantings, and rain gardens.
-Dense growth of Spikerush attracts dragonflies, damselflies, and frogs.
+A dense growth of Spikerush attracts dragonflies, damselflies, and frogs.

 Affordable Fast Growing Eleocharis Obtusa- Spikerush